f-fathurrahman/ffr-LFDFT/tests/README.md

 Several tests however require longer command to compile and link.
 The script build.sh can be used to build these tests.

+TODO:

+- Explanation about each test
+- Instruction to compile the tests
+- Reorganization